-- Increasing confidence in the judiciary through meritorious appointments and reflecting the community (as far as it is reasonably practicable to do so). - NIJAC is recognised as an open, transparent and well run organisation and valued by stakeholders.
+- Contributing to confidence in the judiciary through meritorious appointments and reflecting the community (as far as it is reasonably practicable to do so). - NIJAC is recognised as an open, transparent and well-run organisation and valued by stakeholders.

-I can report that this year, in spite of a continuing challenging external environment with uncertainty at times around the availability of financial resources, and the continuing arrangements needed because of COVID19 we have fully delivered on our commitments.
-The targets set within the 2021-22 Business Plan were met demonstrating positive and sustained progress in year two of the five year Corporate Plan toward achieving our long term Strategic Outcomes.
-A mid-term review of NIJAC's five-year Corporate Plan was carried out towards the end this year to ensure that it is still relevant and fit for purpose, taking account of the appointment of our new Chair and the significant work completed on Outcomes based planning and the introduction of an Outcomes Based Accountability model for NIJAC.
+I can report that this year, in spite of a continuing challenging external environment with uncertainty at times around the availability of financial resources and the absence of an Executive, NIJAC have fully delivered on our commitments.
+The targets set within the 2022-23 Business Plan were met, demonstrating positive and sustained progress in year three of the five-year Corporate Plan toward achieving our long-term Strategic Outcomes.
+This year, a mid-term review of NIJAC's Five-year Corporate Plan was carried out to ensure that it is still relevant and fit for purpose, taking into account the two high level outcomes the Commission adopted after the introduction of an Outcomes Based Accountability model for NIJAC.

-During the reporting period 1 April 2021 - 31 March 2022, NIJAC made 60 recommendations (35 female and 25 male) for judicial appointment (Courts 13, Tribunals 47) and a further 56 renewals of appointment.
+During the reporting period 1 April 2022 - 31 March 2023, NIJAC made 65 recommendations (39 female and 26 male) for judicial appointment (Courts 14, Tribunals 51) and a further 67 renewals of appointment.